liuhanmo321/dev_tgcl/readme.md

-# Learning Towards the Future on Temporal Graphs
+# A Selective Learning Method for Temporal Graph Continual Learning

-This is the implementation for the paper "Learning Towards the Future on Temporal Graphs".
+This is the implementation for the paper "A Selective Learning Method for Temporal Graph Continual Learning".

 The codes are in the folder 'SubGraphCL'.